-The two-pulse microwave echo decay is slightly faster for bis-trityl 2 (2.9 μ s vs. 3.3 μ s).
-Again, it is difficult to really quantify a decoherence time that is not influenced by residual echo envelope contributions from intramolecular electron-electron coupling.
-Even with 100/200 ns pulses the excitation profile of the π -pulse is still larger than the dipolar coupling and some dipolar contribution to the echo envelope function is expected.
-The signal decay of dressed spin polarization under the spin-lock ($T{1\rho} = 730 \,\mu$ s) is again much slower, and comparable to the case of bis-trityl 1.
-Unfortunately, the dipolar oscillations in panel (c) are not as clear as in the case of shorter distances.
-Also, the background is already rather fast compared to the dipolar frequencies (14.5 μ s decay constant).
-In the dipolar spectrum, panel (d), it becomes clear that this case is more complicated, because additional singularities appear at around $3/8 \cdot d$.
+The two-pulse microwave echo decay is slightly faster for bis-trityl 2 ($2.9 \,\mu s$ vs. $3.3 \,\mu s$).
+Again, it is difficult to really quantify a decoherence time that is not influenced by residual echo envelope contributions from intramolecular electronelectron coupling.
+Even with 100/200 ns pulses the excitation profile of the π pulse is still larger than the dipolar coupling, and some dipolar contribution to the echo envelope function is expected.
+The signal decay of dressed-spin polarization under the spin lock ($T{1\rho} = 730 \,\mu s$) is again much slower and comparable to the case of bis-trityl 1.
+Unfortunately, the dipolar oscillations in panel c are not as clear as in the case of shorter distances.
+Also, the background is already rather fast compared to the dipolar frequencies (14.5 μs decay constant).
+In the dipolar spectrum, panel d, it becomes clear that this case is more complicated, because additional singularities appear at around $3/8 \cdot d$.
 These features must result from the breakdown of some approximation that we have made in our theoretical description.
-Most likely they are due to the finite strength of the spin-lock compared to the inhomogeneous spectral width.
-For two spins with different bare-spin resonance offsets, both the direction and magnitude of the effective field in the rotating frame differs.
+Most likely they are due to the finite strength of the spin lock compared to the inhomogeneous spectral width.
+For two spins with different barespin resonance offsets, both the direction and magnitude of the effective field in the rotating frame differ.
 Accordingly, the two dressed spins have different resonance frequencies and quantization axes.
-Unless the dipole-dipole coupling is much larger than the frequency difference, it is significantly perturbed.
-In order to give a more quantitative explanation, we will show simplified numerical simulations in the following.
+Unless the dipole-dipole coupling is

 Figure 5.
-(Measurements on bis-trityl 2. a) EPR spectrum. (b) Bare-spin decoherence (two-pulse echo decay, red) and dressed-spin polarization decay (spin-locked echo decay, black).
-Experimental points in circles (not all points shown for clarity), and best fit in solid lines.
-The fitted values are $T_m = 2.6 \,\mu\text{s}$ ($\xi = 4.9$), and $T{1\rho} \approx 730 \,\mu\text{s}$ ($\xi = 2.4$) (c) PM echo evolution as a function of $\tau_1 = \tau_2$.
-A stretched exponential background with $T{2\rho} = 14.5 \,\mu\text{s}$ ($\xi = 4.4$) is shown in gray.
+Measurements on bis-trityl 2. (a) EPR spectrum. (b) Bare-spin decoherence (two-pulse echo decay, red) and dressedspin polarization decay (spin-locked echo decay, black).
+Experimental points in circles (not all points shown for clarity) and best fit in solid lines.
+The fitted values are $T_m = 2.6 \,\mu s$ ($\xi = 4.9$) and $T{1\rho} \approx 730 \,\mu s$ ($\xi = 2.4$). (c) PM echo evolution as a function of $\tau_1 = \tau_2$.
+A stretched exponential background with $T{2\rho} = 14.5 \,\mu s$ ($\xi = 4.4$) is shown in grey.
 The dipolar oscillations are damped and the background obscures the oscillations at long dipolar evolution times. (d) Dipolar spectrum obtained by a Fourier transform of (c) after background division.
-In addition to the singularities expected from our basic theoretical treatment strong singularities at 3/8d are apparent.
+In addition to the singularities expected from our basic theoretical treatment, strong singularities at 3/8d are apparent.
 These features are explained in the main text.